 Vet bills for medical procedures continue to skyrocket higher.
 The problem just seems to be getting worse.
 That’s why health insurance for dogs is becoming a bit more popular.

-While people debate this important human issue, family pets are often overlooked when it comes to health care coverage.
+Pets are often overlooked when it comes to health care coverage.
 You just don’t hear too much about medical insurance for dogs.
+That is gradually changing.

-However, vet care spending is rising much faster than human medical care.
-Veterinarians are increasingly using more sophisticated equipment and advanced diagnostic tools at their practices which are among the reasons for higher costs.
+Canine care spending is rising faster than human medical care.
+Veterinarians have more sophisticated equipment and advanced diagnostic tools.
+Dog health insurance makes sense?

 Should I Get My Dog Health Insurance?
 Answer: No, read why

 There’s a better strategy than medical insurance for Fido.

 While dogs don’t live nearly as long as people, they still get sick and hopefully grow old.
 The idea is if you pay a monthly premium, your dog is then covered for treatment of unexpected illnesses, surgeries and even medications.